MalharMane/Almabetter-Resume-Builder-Capstone-Project-frontend/README.md

-# Resume Builder
+# Almabetter Resume Builder

-## Build your resume with us and land on your dream job .
+## This is the Free Online Resume Builder Website that will help you to create wonderful resumes  .

-### This app helps you to build your resume with some of the choosen templates, you can even customise your resume based on your requirements.
+### You will get two HR approved Resume templetes .

 ### Technologies that are used in this project.
   <ul>